 - A. Effective July 1, 2007, the City will provide the California Public Employees' Retirement System (CalPERS) two and seven tenths percent (2.7%) at fifty-five (55) retirement program to miscellaneous member employees.
-Effective July 1, 2011, the City will provide the California Public Employees' Retirement System (CalPERS) two percent (2.0%) at fifty-five (55) program to miscellaneous member employees hired after July 1, 2011.
-Effective August 1, 2011, all employees, regardless of program, will pay the required member contribution. - B. The City will continue to provide the "one-year highest compensation" optional provision in its contract with CalPERS. - C. The City will absorb any employer contribution rate increases for miscellaneous members required by CalPERS. - D. The City will continue to provide for a 2.0% annual maximum cost-of-living increase for employees hired after December 31, 2007.
-Employees hired prior to December 31, 2007, shall be eligible for the 5.0% annual maximum cost-of-living allowance increase as defined in Section 21335.
+Effective July 1, 2011 the City will provide the California Public Employees' Retirement System (CalPERS) two percent (2.0%) at fifty-five (55) program to miscellaneous member employees hired on or after July 1, 2011.
+Effective August 1, 2011, all employees, regardless of program, will pay the required member contribution. - 1) The City will continue to provide the "one-year highest compensation" optional provision in its contract with CaIPERS. - 2) The City will absorb any employer contribution rate increases for miscellaneous members required by CaIPERS. - 3) The City will modify the CalPERS Annual Cost-of-Living Allowance Increase (Section 21335) to provide for a 2.0% annual maximum cost-of-living increase for employees hired after December 31, 2007.
+Employees hired prior to December 31, 2007 shall be eligible for the 5.0% annual maximum cost-of-living allowance increase as defined in Section 21335.